-What causes fractures in the Cuboid bone?
+What Causes Fractures in the Cuboid Bone?

-- Unbearable pain in the foot commonly in the morning.
+- Unbearable pain in the foot, commonly in the morning.

 - Bruising over or around the cuboid.

-Cuboid wedge and Orthotics
+Cuboid Wedge and Orthotics

 Taping method is used for stabilizing the bones in the foot and the ankle.
-Which holds the cuboid bone in proper position as the torn connective muscle tissues heal.
+It holds the cuboid bone in proper position as the torn connective muscle tissues heal.
 This helps the patient to walk without experiencing pain.

 Rest and Exercise